carlsmith/coffeeshop/scripts/main.coffee.md

 ## The Editor

-The editor is another instance of slate with a few extras for ensuring the hash status colour reflects whether or not the hash is different in local storage and executing the content.
+The editor is another instance of ACE, with a few extras for displaying the filename and description, highlighting the filename based on whether or not the chit is different in local storage, and for executing the content.

-    currentFile = {}
+First, create and configure the editor.

     window.editor = ace.edit "editor"

     editor.session.setMode "ace/mode/coffee"
     editor.setTheme "ace/theme/vibrant_ink"
     editor.getSession().setTabSize 4